Tampere-University-Urban-Physics/fundamentals-of-gis/Content/2_Theory.md

 Data can also come in a variety of formats.
 Vector data can be saved in formats such as a shapefile (.shp) which is a proprietary format from ArcGIS.
 If you want to work with Google Earth, then you would use the Google vector formats of .kml or .kmz.
 And there are many other forms, too.
 Raster data can be saved as a geoTiff (.tiff) file, .jpeg2000, netCDF or others.
 Sometimes, geospatial data is saved in a geopackage, which can have different vectors and rasters in the same file.
 QGIS is pretty good at knowing how to open these many different file formats.

 Saving data on your own laptop can be convenient, but it also takes up memory and doesn't get updated unless you do this yourself (spatial data changes often).
-Sometimes saving the data on your own laptop might be not permitted.
-So, often you may connect to an external database (for example online) which is used to store large amounts of GIS data and which should be updated by the provider.
+Sometimes saving the data on your own laptop might not be permitted.
+So, often you may connect to an external database (for example online) which is used to store large amounts of GIS data, and which should be updated by the provider.

 Examples of data sources are:
 | Provider | Data | Note |